 Students can change their applications until the application deadline, and can delete group information, change residence choices, and/or create or join a new group until the deadline.

-If you apply with a student who has applied for assignment through the Office of Accessible Education (Draw round only), you will need to be assigned through the OAE Draw and will not be able to join the main Draw.
+If a student applies as a group with another student who has applied for assignment through the Office of Accessible Education (during the Draw round only), they will need to be assigned through the Disability Draw and will not be able to join the main Autumn Draw or the Second Round Reassignment Waiting List Round that happens over the summer.
+However, students still need to apply for housing, and if going through the Disability Draw need to apply for housing by mid-April.
 See specific information on the Medical Accommodations page.

 Filing a Split-group Petition

-Split group petitions are only accepted after the Draw and Autumn Waitlist.
-If you are a member of a group that is split after one of these rounds and you want to be assigned to the same residence as your group mates, you may petition Housing Assignments by the Split Group Petition deadline – see Calendar and the Split-group Petition.
-Every attempt is made to reunite split groups by the start of Autumn Quarter, and priority for reunification goes to groups that meet the following criteria:
+Split group petitions are accepted after each assignment round.
+Members of a group that is split despite listing the same residence choices and using group retention and who wish to be assigned to the same residence as their group mates need to petition Housing Assignments by the Split Group Petition deadline.
+Every attempt is made to reunite split groups by the start of quarter, and priority for reunification goes to groups that meet the following criteria:

-- The group was not split because members selected different group retention choices
+- The group was not split because members selected different group retention levels

 - All members have the same tier level

-- All members listed the same choices in the same order
+- All members joined the same assignment round

 - All members petitioned by the deadline